Search for dark matter produced in association with a dark Higgs boson decaying into $W^{+}W^{-}$ in the one-lepton final state at $\sqrt{s}$=13 TeV using 139 fb$^{-1}$ of $pp$ collisions recorded with the ATLAS detector: Event reconstruction

-To avoid reconstruction ambiguities, if a muon and an electron share a track, the muon is removed if it is calorimeter-tagged, and the electron otherwise.
+To avoid reconstruction ambiguities, if a muon candidate and an electron candidate share a track, the muon candidate is ignored from further analysis if it is calorimeter-tagged, and the electron candidate otherwise.
 Calorimeter-tagged muons are identified as an ID track that can be matched only to an energy deposit in the calorimeter compatible with a minimum-ionizing particle.
 Since muons of this type have no muon spectrometer information, they have lower purity than other muon types~\cite{MUON-2018-03}.

 Jets of hadrons are used to identify the hadronically decaying \(W\) bosons and other hadronic activity in the event.
 Particle-flow (PFlow) jets are constructed from charged constituents associated with the PV and neutral constituents~\cite{PERF-2015-09} using the \antikt algorithm~\cite{Cacciari:2008gp,Fastjet} with a radius parameter of \(R=0.4\).
 The energy of PFlow jets is calibrated to the particle scale using a sequence of corrections, including \pileup subtraction and in situ calibration~\cite{JETM-2018-05}, and the energy resolution in MC simulations is calibrated to match that found in data.
 PFlow jets are required to have \(\pt{\,>\,}20\,\GeV\) and fall within the acceptance region of the ID, i.e.\ \(|\eta|<2.5\).
 The jet vertex tagger (JVT) discriminant is applied to reject jets with \(\pt<60\)~\GeV\ and \(|\eta|<2.4\) originating from pile-up interactions through the use of tracking and vertexing information~\cite{PERF-2014-03}.
 PFlow jets closer than \(\DeltaR = 0.2\) to an electron are rejected.
 A similar requirement is applied to PFlow jets with fewer than three tracks in the vicinity of a muon.
 Electrons or muons at an angular distance of less than \(\Delta R=\min(0.4, 0.04 + 10\,\GeV/\pt^\ell)\) from a jet are rejected, as they are likely to originate from hadron decays within jets.
 Here, $\Delta R\propto 1/\pt^\ell$ accounts for tighter collimation of electromagnetic showers from electrons and final-state radiation from electrons and muons with increasing \pt.